aws-neuron/aws-neuron-sdk/neuron-intro/maintenance-policy.rst

 Overview
 --------

 This document outlines the maintenance policy for AWS Neuron Software Development Kit (SDK) and its underlying dependencies.
 AWS regularly provides the Neuron SDK with updates that may contain support for new or updated APIs, new features, enhancements, bug fixes, security patches, or documentation updates.
 Updates may also address changes with dependencies, language runtimes, and operating systems.
-Neuron SDK releases are available as Conda and Pip Packages that can be installed within Amazon Machine Images (AMIs).
+Neuron SDK releases are available as Conda ( up to :ref:`Neuron 1.13.0 <eol-conda-packages>` ) and Pip Packages that can be installed within Amazon Machine Images (AMIs).

 We recommend users to stay up-to-date with SDK releases to keep up with the latest features, security updates, and underlying dependencies.
 Continued use of an unsupported SDK version is not recommended and is done at the user’s discretion.